frederic-perez/AmE-dictionary/data/dictionary.md

 __gag__ _n_ _The cases’s gag order._
 __gaggle__ _n informal_ :nine::m: A disorderly group of people. _A gaggle of Phillies fans taunted him._ _The media gaggle._ _A gaggle of students._ _A gaggle of geese._ _A gaggle of businessmen._ _A gaggle of mystery digests._ _A gaggle of tourists._
 __gaiety__ _n_ _Frenetic gaiety._
-__gainsay__ _v_ /gayn-SAY/ Gainsay is a formal word that means “to deny or disagree with something,” or “to show or say that (something) is not true.” _Although the defendant initially denied involvement in the incident, there was no gainsaying the evidence that the prosecutor presented at the trial._
+__gainsay__ _v_ :two: /gayn-SAY/ Gainsay is a formal word that means “to deny or disagree with something,” or “to show or say that (something) is not true.”
+To oppose, especially by contradiction. _Syn_ challenge, dispute _Although the defendant initially denied involvement in the incident, there was no gainsaying the evidence that the prosecutor presented at the trial._
 __gait__ _n_ :two::hammer: _A pretty boy with a swing in his gait._
 __gaiter__ _n_
 __gal__
-__gala__ _n_ :three: __1__ A festive occasion, especially a lavish social event or entertainment.
+__gala__ _n_ :four: __1__ A festive occasion, especially a lavish social event or entertainment.
 __Galahad__ _n_ __1__ In Arthurian legend, the purest of the Knights of the Round Table who alone succeeded in the quest for the Holy Grail. __2__ One considered to be noble, pure, or chivalrous. _I’m not a Galahad.
 I’m a bully, too._
 __galboy__ _n_
 __gale__ _n_ :four: An extremely strong wind: _the gale blew down hundreds of trees._